MirelaGTulbure/gaec-lab/content/authors/valentinheimhuber/_index.md

 - Alumni
 ---

-As a result of his PhD work Robbi got a continuing job with Geoscience Australia's earth observation team.
+As a result of his PhD work Tino got a hydrology Post Doc job at UNSW.